 Stream local video using a keyboard shortcut

 You could use apps like RealCloud Player, Plex, Beamer, or Videostream to cast video saved on your computer to your TV.
 You can use a keyboard shortcut, too.
 First, download the latest version of the Chrome browser.
 Then, open the browser and simply press Control+O (Chromebook and Windows) or Command+O (Mac).

 Use the pop-up to select your video.
 Keep in mind you can select files from your local drive, connected external drive, and even network locations.
 After picking your file, it should load in your browser.
 You'll want to go to the Cast icon in the browser bar and select your Chromecast to instantly begin streaming.

 Stream local video stored on Android devices

-We've already discussed how you can stream local video stored on your computer, but this tip is slightly different: You can send photos, music, and videos stored on your mobile device to your TV.
+We've already discussed how you can stream local video stored on your computer, but this tip is slightly different: you can send photos, music, and videos stored on your mobile device to your TV.
 Casting is supported from many Android apps, including Google Photos, which will let you send photos and video direct to your Chromecast.

 You can also mirror your Android phone or tablet to the TV, meaning you can stream whatever is on your mobile screen to the big screen, such as apps, or just to do a demo.
 On many Android devices the option to cast will be in the Quick Settings pane at the top of the screen, just swipe down, tap the cast icon and away you go.